yakazimir/kyler-website/content/post/infinity.md

 cardinality.

-In the 17th century, Galileo had made several observations about infinity, even without the  set theoretic machinery that was developed by Cantor much later in the 19th century.
+In the 17th century, Galileo had made several observations about infinity, even without the  set-theoretic machinery that was developed by Cantor much later in the 19th century.
 What he noticed is that if you can create a one-to-one mapping between square numbers (i.e., the numbers that are the product of other natural numbers, e.g., $0,1,4,9,16,...$) and the natural